jihoonog/School-Notes-Public/README.md

 In order to build these notes yourself you need at least one program:
 - LaTeX typesetting engine: Either TeX Live (full) or MikTeX is fine, TeX Live is preferred.
 - Rubber (you can manually build the notes yourself but its more of a pain) (recommended)
-- GNU Make (recommended) if you want to use the Makefiles.
+- GNU Make (recommended) if you want to use the Makefile.

 Goto the root directory that contains the Makefile and type
 ``` make